jerelang/template-ml-registry/README.md

 3. Include desired model keys in `[search].model_keys`
 4. Set the scoring method for cv in `configs/*.toml`
 5. Define the metrics used to evaluate predictions in `src/package/eval/metrics.py`
-6. Define the plots used to evaluate predictions in `src/package/eval/plots.py`
+6. Define the plots used to visualize predictions in `src/package/eval/plots.py`

 ## Example Workflow